Flat-Coated Retriever Lifespan

 The Flat-Coated Retriever has an average lifespan of 8-10 yrs.
 Larger breeds tend to have shorter lifespans, but proper care can help your Flat-Coated Retriever live to the upper end of this range.

-With a typical weight of 60-70 lbs and lifespan of 8-10 yrs, the Flat-Coated Retriever requires thoughtful care tailored to their specific breed characteristics.
+A Flat-Coated Retriever at 60-70 lbs and a 8-10 yrs lifespan has breed-level considerations that are easier to absorb before adoption than after.
 At 60-70 lbs with a life expectancy of 8-10 yrs, the Flat-Coated Retriever represents a significant commitment that rewards prepared owners with years of devoted companionship.

 Factors Affecting Longevity